 FAQs - Portland Graduation

-The OHSU School of Nursing will be holding Commencement on Monday, June 2, 2014 from 2 p.m. – 4 p.m. at the Arlene Schnitzer Concert Hall.
-A variety of factors were taken into consideration when determining the date for 2014 graduation, including venue availability and the incorporation of the other OHSU schools and administration.
+OHSU will be holding Convocation on Sunday, June 3, 2018 at the Oregon Convention Center.
+A variety of factors were taken into consideration when determining the date for the 2018 ceremony, including venue availability and the incorporation of the other OHSU schools and administration.

-Where can my out of town guests stay?
+Where can out of town graduates or family members stay?

 What is the Application for Degree and when is it due?

 The Application for Degree is a form generated by the OHSU Registrar's Office that allows graduates to receive their diploma upon program completion.
-All students planning to graduate during Spring term must submit an Application for Degree to the Registrar no later than March 21, 2014.
+All students planning to graduate during Spring term must submit an Application for Degree to the Registrar no later than March 16, 2018.
+Summer 2018 graduates (AccBacc) should submit no later than March 30, 2018.

 What if I only have 1 course to complete?
-Can I still walk in the Graduation?
+Can I still participate?

-Students who wish to participate in Commencement should plan to have all degree requirements complete by the end of Spring term.
+Students who wish to participate in the ceremony should plan to have all degree requirements complete by the end of Spring term.
 Students with no more than one OHSU nursing course (max. of 6 credits) to complete during the Summer term may petition to participate in the ceremony.
-Petitions will only be granted to those who have completed their non-nursing (undergraduate students only) and/or CPH509 (MPH only) courses by Spring term.
+Petitions will only be granted to those who have completed their non-nursing courses by Spring term.
 Accelerated baccalaureate students with only their IP in progress for Summer term are eligible to participate without a petition.
-Students should contact their program staff for petition forms no later than April 1.
+Students should contact their program staff for petition forms no later than March 30th.

 How do I order Regalia?

-Students participating in the Portland Commencement ceremony are required to wear appropriate regalia.
-Rental regalia can be ordered online through Royal T Papers.
-Online orders will close on April 18, 2014 and late orders are not accepted.
+Students participating in the Portland convocation ceremony are required to wear appropriate regalia.
+Rental regalia can be ordered online through www.herffjones.com/college/ohsu .
+Online orders will close on April 13, 2018 and late orders are not accepted.
+Orders for the 2018 event are not available and will be coming soon.

 Doctoral students who are interested in purchasing regalia can see pricing and customization options on this website.